 How to avoid problems from an unhealthy hard drive

 You should always backup your hard drive regularly, but it's even more important to do it when you suspect your hard drive is having problems.
 If you identify problems with a hard drive using any of the steps above, you should consider increasing the frequency of your backups and test them to make sure you can recover data if you need to – a backup routine is useless if you can't restore data.
 You should also consider using Get BackUp Pro to make a complete clone of the drive, that way, in an emergency you can boot from the clone and be back up and running immediately.
 Click here to read about how to backup your Mac.
 Get Backup Pro, also available in Setapp, is an excellent tool for making regular backups.

 How to recover from a failed hard drive

 If it's already too late and your hard drive has failed and lost data, you should try to recover the data before you do anything else.
-You can read more on how to use Disk Drill to recover from a hard drive failure and get your data back.

 These might also interest you: